DerrickSteven Design

 African Design

 African Design celebrates and reflects the cultural heritage of its people.
-It tells the story of the land and its people in simple and often natural forms; utilizing locally available material in most cases.
-African Design incorporates the use of earth, carvings & sculptures, and flora and fauna to symbolize key aspects of the local culture.
+It tells the story of the land and its people in simple and often natural forms, utilising locally available material in most cases.
+African Design incorporates the use of earth, carvings & sculptures, and flora and fauna to symbolise key aspects of the local culture.
 It more often than not involves the use of traditional crafts and techniques passed down from generation to generation.

 As Dr Lilac Osanjo so nicely puts it, Afrikan Design is any design that is referenced from the African Continent, i.e. the environment, its people, ceremonies, architecture, plants & animals, artefacts, folklore, indigenous technology, and so on.